top of page

 What topics does Emily typically cover in her presentations?

-• Mental Illness, Mental Wellness, Coping Skills, Suicide Prevention, Sexual Assault, Cyberbullying
+• Cyberbullying, Mental Wellness, Coping Skills, Suicide Prevention, Sexual Assault

 TOP SPEAKING ENGAGEMENTS